jeff-dillon/PlayMyBeats/README.md

 - Execute the PlayMyBeats-LoadSampleData.sql script to load the sample data
 - Execute commands in the PlayMyBeats.sql file to test out the functionality

+## Project Requirements

+**Group 1: Reading Data from a Database**

+- Write a SELECT query that uses a WHERE clause.
+- Write a  SELECT query that uses an OR and an AND operator.
+- Write a  SELECT query that filters NULL rows using IS NOT NULL.
+- Write a  SELECT query that utilizes a JOIN.
+- Write a  SELECT query that utilizes a JOIN with 3 or more tables.
+- Write a  SELECT query that utilizes a LEFT JOIN.
+- Write a  SELECT query that utilizes a variable in the WHERE clause.

+**Group 2: Updating/Deleting Data from a Database**

+- Write a DML statement that UPDATEs a set of rows with a WHERE clause.
+The values used in the WHERE clause should be a variable.
+- Write a DML statement that DELETEs a set of rows with a WHERE clause.
+The values used in the WHERE clause should be a variable.

+**Group 3: Optimizing a Database**

+- Design a NONCLUSTERED INDEX with ONE KEY COLUMN that improves the performance of one of the above queries.